East Sussex mental health directory

 Thinking Well

-Specialist day support for adults living in East Sussex who are living with a diagnosis of Complex Emotional Needs (CEN).
+Specialist day support for adults living in East Sussex who have Complex Emotional Needs (CEN) and who may have received a diagnosis of personality disorder.

 - Phone: 01323 405334